Vitalos logo

 High

-RDW measures variation in red blood cell size.
+Red Cell Distribution Width (RDW) measures the variation in red blood cell size.
+This test quantifies that variation.

 Trombocite (PLT)